uhasker/getting-things-done-in-next-js/src/chapter4/02-data-types-and-constraints.md

 | 2147483652 | bigint    |
 ```

-Note that if you would try to convert this value to an `integer`, you would get an error.
+If you would try to convert this value to an `integer`, you would get an error.
 For example, trying to execute `select 2147483652::integer` would result in the error `ERROR: 22003: integer out of range`.

 The `serial` data type allows you to represent _autoincrementing_ integers (along with `smallserial` and `bigserial`).